uvarc/rc-website/content/userinfo/ivy-ddl.md

 # Project Structure

-DDL is organized into projects, which automatically provision a folder hierarchy to store your code, data, and output.
+DDL is organized into projects, which automatically provision a folder hierarchy to store code, data, and output.
 Users can create new projects, and can also invite other Ivy DDL users to collaboratively view, edit, or run files in an existing project.

 Collaborators can "fork" (copy the contents of) projects, leave comments, and use built-in version control utilities to store / revert changes to files as necessary.